-How to Torrent Safely: A Five Step Guide
+How to Torrent Safely: Five Essential Tips

 Only disconnect from your VPN when you are absolutely certain that the torrent client has stopped.

 It’s essential you configure your VPN correctly, too.
 For example, ensure your VPN’s kill switch function is enabled to prevent unexpected IP exposures.

 Some torrenters choose to use proxy services when torrenting, such as the Shadowsocks SOCKS5 proxy.